chrisandreae/keyboard-firmware/README.md

 * Load saved layout            = ````Progrm + [1 - 0] + L````
 * Delete saved layout          = ````Progrm + [1 - 0] + D````

+You can save up to 10 layouts, each associated with a number key.
 Layouts are stored as their difference from the default layout: the more keys that are remapped, the larger a saved layout will be.
-In total, there is space for 256 key remappings shared between all shared layouts.
+In total, there is space for 256 key remappings shared between all saved layouts.

 ### Reset to default layout